 Scope of Study

-Subject Terms: attitudes, economic integration, employment, European unification, European Union, life satisfaction, personal finances, political influence, poverty, public opinion, quality of life, social activism, social change, social isolation, social justice, social support, sources of information, standard of living, volunteers
+Subject Terms: attitudes, economic integration, employment, European unification, European Union, information sources, life satisfaction, personal finances, political influence, poverty, public opinion, quality of life, social activism, social change, social isolation, social justice, social support, standard of living, volunteers

 Universe: Persons aged 15 and over residing in the 12 member nations of the European Community: Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, and the United Kingdom, as well as in Norway and Finland.